telerik-boneyard/Platform-Knowledge-Base/troubleshooting/kendo-listvew-cannot-scroll-with-native-scrolling.md

 </table>

 ## Description
-After updating the Android System Web View, native scrolling stopped working.
-In apps using Kendo Hybrid UI, you cannot scroll the ListViews defined within views with native scrolling enabled.
-This used to work without issues before updating the Android System WebView.
+After updating the Android System Web View, Kendo UI native scrolling stopped working.
+In apps using Kendo Hybrid UI, you cannot scroll views and ListView widgets when native scrolling  is enabled.

 ## Steps to Reproduce
 1. Create a Cordova app from one of the Kendo templates.